 - Create a list of all the main pages on your site likely to get prospective customers.

 - Find the conversion rate for each page, split into business hours and after hours.

-- For each page, find the average time to enquiry or signup.
-For example, from the time someone hits the page, it takes, on average, 25 seconds for them to start filling out the enquiry form, which they submit by 50 seconds.
+- For each page, find the average time to inquiry or signup.
+For example, from the time someone hits the page, it takes, on average, 25 seconds for them to start filling out the inquiry form, which they submit by 50 seconds.

 You can find this information using Google Analytics or specialized apps like Formisimo.

 Who’s Your Customer?